roudehand/Getting-and-Cleaning-Data/CodeBook.md

 The training and test data in combined with rbind, lookg at columns with equal entities.
 The script uses only st dev and mean.
-Correct names are added, using features text file As activity data is addressed with values 1:6, we take the activity names and IDs from activity_labels.txt and they are substituted in the dataset.
+Correct names are added, using features text file Activity names and ID's are used from activity_labels.txt Also, column names are correct
-On the whole dataset, those columns with vague column names are corrected.
 Finally, we generate a new dataset with all the average measures for each subject and activity type.

 # Description of the variables the script used